What are the Causes of Bungang Araw and Is There a Bungang Araw Remedy?

 - Miliaria Profunda or Deep Bungang Araw, which is also referred to as tropical anhidrosis, occurs after recurring red bungang araw.
 When sweat seeps into the dermis, or middle layer of the skin, and causes blockage in the dermoepidermal junction, flesh-colored papules of around 3mm in size eventually form on the skin.
 While it is rare, older males are more prone to experience this type of bungang araw, which is usually seen in their upper torso and extremities.

 Given their distinctions, bungang araw in all its different forms can affect anyone in whatever age group.
 So, it always helps to know what triggers it and how you can address this bothersome skin condition.
-Here are the other symptoms to look out for when you or your baby is experiencing bungang araw:
+Here are the other symptoms to look out for when you, or your children or babies are experiencing bungang araw:

 - Sharp, excruciating pain around the rashes